Emmanuelaaron/hello-react-front-end/README.md

 # Hello Rails FRont End

-> This is a rails web api that works which is called in this [front end app](https://github.com/Emmanuelaaron/hello-react-front-end/tree/feature)
+> This is a rails web api that works which is called in this [front end app](https://github.com/Emmanuelaaron/hello-react-front-end/tree/feature) This frontend displays a a random greeting from the API

 # Built with 🔨